-…And listen to him when he says your ex wasn’t good enough.
-He’s telling you the truth.
+…And listen to them when they say your ex wasn’t good enough.
+They’re telling you the truth.

 ESPECIALLY for this Friday.
-Buy tickets to the midnight showing of Endless Love (Alex Pettyfer…absolutely), host a small party, plan a girly group dinner, or maybe even a weekend trip!
+Buy tickets to the next midnight movie premiere, host a small party, plan an exquisite group dinner, or maybe even a weekend trip!
 Focusing on fun things not only gets you pumped, but they distract you from the not-so-fun-things.
 We know you feel awful/miserable/horrible/bloated/nauseous/any other negative adjective, but life can be mean…and it goes on with or without your ex.
 So you might as well have fun and throw your energy into planning an incredibly fun life.

 You’ve heard it: Single?
 Taken?
 No. Building your empire.

 Your life has SO many possibilities when you do not need to consider someone else’s life path.
 That might sound selfish, but this IS the time to act for you.
 No need to waste your energy giving up on opportunities for someone who doesn’t really care.
-When you find the right guy, you can make compromises and build your life together.
+When you find the right person, you can make compromises and build your life together.
 Now is not the time.
 Now is about you.
-Go for it girl.
+Go for it.

-It relieves stress, clears your head, and releases endorphins.
+Nothing relieves stress after a breakup like exercising.
+It clears your head, and releases endorphins.
 If running is your absolute least favorite thing to do, try biking.
 Or yoga.
 Or swimming.
 Or power walking.
 Or barre method (ouch).
 IN SUMMARY if you cannot run do something else.
 AND BONUS–it’s good for your figure.
 Hottie.

 There is ALWAYS reason why it did not work out.
 And sometimes…it’s really hard to see.
 Take this time and really think about why the relationship ended, and not just from his point of view.
 If you ended the relationship, this answer might not be so hard.
 But it’s very difficult to think about when you were on the receiving end (boo).
 Try asking yourself these questions…

-Could you be yourself around him?
+Could you be yourself around them?
 What did you fight about?
 What were the nature of those fights?
-Did you enjoy being around his family and friends, and vice versa?
+Did you enjoy being around their family and friends, and vice versa?
 Did you share the same goals or direction in life?
 We could go on and on.
 The key is to be aware, understand, and accept your differences in order to move forward.
-We know, it’s annoying.
-And so does he.

-Now hold on hold on hold on.
+Now hold on, before you judge us for putting this on our breakup to-do list.
 This is NOT the ridiculous notion that if you write it, it will magically appear.
 This is definitely more of an exercise than a promise.
 Just humor us, and write it out.
 Funny?
 Check.
 Smarts?
 Check.
 Manners?
 Hopefully.
-Ok, now rank all of your desired qualities.
+Okay, now rank all of your desired qualities.
 All of them.
 What comes up first?
 Why?!
 What’s last?

 Again, I’m not promising that your list exists in real life, but I am sure you can get pretty dang close.
 You don’t have to date everyone who shows interest.
 Maybe they meet your standards, maybe they don’t.